KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_strategies/schemes/README.md

 ## Introduction

 The `Scheme` class in Kratos is used to create time integration schemes.
-It is an abstract class, for which Geomechanics has implemented a number of flavors, subdivided in the Backward Euler and the Generalized Newmark families.
+It is a base class, for which Geomechanics has implemented a number of flavors, subdivided in the Backward Euler and the Generalized Newmark families.

 ## Code Structure